navina321/navina321/README.md

 # Navina Jayanthan

 I am a full-stack developer with experience in a variety of programming languages including React and Java.
 Some of my projects include trivia game using vanilla javascript, a collaboritve group project to create a front desk system for a skin clinic in React and full-stack project using a combination of React, Java and SQL.
-I completed my undergraduate degree in Civil Engineering at Swansea University and am currently training with _nology to develop my software engineering skills.
+I completed my undergraduate degree in Civil Engineering at Swansea University and am currently Junior Software Developer with _nology.

 ## Projects
 <details>